Assumption Regional Catholic School, through the eyes of a student:

 When you contribute to our school you are making an investment in my future and the futures of the youth in our community.”

-October – Working together the Student Council and WE CARE Committee coordinated “Denim Day for Cancer.”
+Student Council coordinated “Denim Day for Cancer.”
 Students, faculty and staff made a donation to take part in a dress down day with all proceeds benefiting the “Christina’s Angels” (Rush Foundation), a foundation that assists families affected by breast cancer.
 A donation of $1,000was awarded during morning assembly to Christina’s family members.

-December– “Adopt-a-Family” Gifts were collected and delivered toover 20 families at the Texas Avenue School in Atlantic City!!!
+“Adopt-a-Family” Gifts were collected and delivered over 20 families at the Texas Avenue School in Atlantic City!!!

-May– “Relay Recess” Assumption students, families and community members participated in ARCS 3rd Annual Recess Relay.
-Over $18,000 was raised to help support programs and services provided through the American Cancer Society.
+Assumption students, families and community members participated in ARCS Ribbons of Hope.
+Over $10,000 was raised to help support programs and services provided through AtlantiCare Cancer Canter.